canalplus/rx-player/API.md

       // Currently, available DRM(s) are playready (Microsoft), widevine (Google), or clearkey string type;

-      // method called with the DRM challenge as a parameter
+      // Method called with the DRM challenge as a parameter
-      // It returns a Promise corresponding to XHR made to the server with the challenge as an ArrayBuffer Promise<ArrayBuffer> getLicense((ArrayBuffer) challenge);
+      // It returns a Promise corresponding to XHR made to the server with the

-      // (optional) method allowing to preprocess `initData` which pushed to the CDM when EME session is created ArrayBuffer extractInitData(ArrayBuffer);
+      // challenge as an ArrayBuffer
+      Promise<ArrayBuffer> getLicense((ArrayBuffer) challenge);

+      // Optional Boolean specifying if the keySystem needs to be persisted.
+      // If true you need to pass a LicenseStorage with interface below. boolean persistentLicense;
+      LicenseStorage licenseStorage;

+      // Booleans to parametrize the use of persistentState or
+      // distinctiveIdentifier functionnalities.
+See eme spec for
+      // more details.
+Both are false by default. boolean persistentStateRequired;
+      boolean distinctiveIdentifierRequired;
+    }
+    ```

+    ```java
+    interface LicenseStorage {
+      Array save();
+      void load(Array entries);
     }
     ```